Kansas vs Arkansas Players to Watch - Second Round

 Arkansas Players to Watch

-Black is posting a team-high 4.1 assists per game.
-And he is producing 12.8 points and 5.1 rebounds, making 46% of his shots from the floor.
+Black is the Razorbacks' top assist man (4.1 per game), and he averages 12.8 points and 5.1 rebounds.

-Council is putting up team highs in points (16 per game) and assists (2.2).
-And he is delivering 3.6 rebounds, making 44.3% of his shots from the floor.
+Council is averaging a team-best 16 points per contest.
+And he is producing 3.6 rebounds and 2.2 assists, making 44.3% of his shots from the field.

 The Razorbacks get 10.7 points, 4.3 rebounds and 2.6 assists per game from Davonte Davis.

-Makhi Mitchell is posting a team-high 5.6 rebounds per game.
-And he is delivering 7.2 points and 1.1 assists, making 67.1% of his shots from the field.
+Makhi Mitchell is the Razorbacks' top rebounder (5.6 per game), and he delivers 7.2 points and 1.1 assists.

-The Razorbacks receive 7.1 points, 4.1 rebounds and 1 assists per game from Jordan Walsh.
+Jordan Walsh gives the Razorbacks 7.1 points, 4.1 rebounds and 1 assists per game.
+He also delivers 1.1 steals and 0.5 blocked shots.

 Kansas Top Performers (Last 10 Games)